abaoel/eGame/README.md

 ## How to setup the game

-1. Create a folder on your Desktop and clone this repository to the folder.
+1. Create a folder on your Desktop and clone this repository to the folder.</br>
    command: git clone https://github.com/abaoel/eGame.git

 2. Change directory to the egame directory</br>